Cybersecurity Maturity Model Certification (CMMC) Compliance Guide

 If you are a service provider for the DoD or a sub-contractor to one of the DoD’s prime contractors or are going to enter the Defense Industrial Base (DIB) sector, then CMMC certification will be a prerequisite.
 Here’s a lowdown on the CMMC compliance program, its asks, and the way to go about it.

-CMMC 2.0 reduces from five levels to three, aligns better with NIST, allows self-assessment for Level 1 and some Level 2, and aims to reduce complexity and costs while maintaining robust cybersecurity requirements.
+- CMMC 2.0 reduces from 5 levels to 3, aligns better with NIST, allows annual self-assessment for Level 1 and some Level 2, and reduces complexity and costs while maintaining robust cybersecurity requirements.

 What is CMMC?

-The CMMC is a unified cybersecurity framework developed by the Department of Defense, USA, to protect the Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) at every step across the DoD’s supply chain.
-CMMC draws heavily from the security requirements included in the National Institute of Standards and Technology (NIST Cybersecurity Framework SP 800-171).
+The Cybersecurity Maturity Model Certification, CMMC for short, is a unified cybersecurity framework developed by the Department of Defense, USA, to protect the Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) at every step across the DoD’s supply chain.

 The CMMC program standardizes the asks for cybersecurity practices and helps the DoD determine the extent of cyber protection practices organizations have incorporated.
 CMMC compliance, therefore, provides the DoD assurance that its contractors and sub-contractors meet its cybersecurity requirements and have the wherewithal to protect sensitive DoD data.